ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

    This parameter has as value a Group_OSCORE_Input_Material object (REQ17), which is defined in this document and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of RFC9203}}.
-In particular, it contains the additional parameters 'group_senderId', 'cred_fmt', 'gp_enc_alg', 'sign_alg', 'sign_params', 'ecdh_alg', and 'ecdh_params', which are defined in {{ssec-iana-security-context-parameter-registry}} of this document.
+In particular, it contains the additional parameters 'group_senderId', 'cred_fmt', 'gp_enc_alg', 'sign_alg', 'sign_params', 'ecdh_alg', and 'ecdh_params', which are registered in {{ssec-iana-security-context-parameter-registry}} of this document.

    More specifically, the 'key' parameter is composed as follows.